 5. Spend the day floating, splashing, and sliding

 Austin has two awesome water parks close by, both of which are worth the drive.
 Head south to Schlitterbahn New Braunfels, a 70-acre water park along the banks of the Comal River which boasts 40 attractions for all ages and heights.
 Parking and coolers are free, so pack a picnic and plan to stay for the day.
 Or, head north to Hawaiian Falls Pflugerville, and enjoy a budget-friendly day of play at the combined water and adventure parks.
 You’ll be glad you did!

 Have you been to Austin?
 What do you recommend?

 For more ideas on what to do in Austin with kids, visit Free Fun in Austin or the Austin Convention and Visitors Bureau’s Austin Insider Blog.

-Heidi Gollub is the founder and editor-in-chief of the award-winning website Free Fun in Austin.com.
+Heidi Gollub is the founder and of the award-winning website Free Fun in Austin.com.
 When not running around on adventures with her five children–ages three to 16–she volunteers for the Austin Convention and Visitors Bureau and shares content with the local news.
 Recently, Heidi was a speaker at Mom 2.0 and the Texas Conference for Women.